tanghao-xiaomi/docs/README.md

 ### Device Development

-If you want to experience openvela, we provide a fully functional emulator that can be used without a hardware platform.For more information, refer to the following guide.
+If you want to experience openvela, we provide a fully functional emulator that can be used without a hardware platform.
+For more information, refer to the following guide.

 1. [Set up the development environment](./en/quickstart/Set_up_the_development_environment.md)
 2. [Download openvela source code](./en/quickstart/Download_Vela_sources.md)